nginxinc/nginxaas-for-azure-snippets/quickstart/deployments/create-or-update/README.md

 ---
-description: Creat or update an NGINX for Azure deployment in a resource group associated with a public IP address.
+description: Create or update an NGINX for Azure deployment in a resource group associated with a public IP address.
 languages:
 - json
 - bicep
 ---

-# Creates an NGINX for Azure Deployment.
+# Creates an NGINX for Azure deployment.

 ### Usage
 ```